VildeBruhn/rate_time/README.md

 __Info:__ This repository contains scripts and data used for analyses in the publication.

-__Responsibility:__ VBK is responsible for writing code and analysis of data.
+__Responsibility:__ VBK is responsible for writing code and analyses of data.
 KLV has contributed with ideas and comments.
 The time series data are downloaded from the [PETS database](https://pets.nhm.uio.no/).

 __Files:__